mvolkmann/blog/src/cloudflare-workers.md

 ## htmx

-A complete web app developed with htmx could be deployed to a Cloudflare Worker!
+A complete web app developed with htmx can be deployed to a Cloudflare Worker!
 TODO: Try this!